-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED SEPTEMBER 30, 2021
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED SEPTEMBER 30, 2022

-Net Change in Fund Balances - Total Governmental Funds. \$ 2,031,713 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Net Change in Fund Balances - Total Governmental Funds.

+Amounts reported for governmental activities in the statement of activities are different because:

+Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.

-Capital outlay 1,078,915 Depreciation expense (402,889) Contributions to certain retiree benefits do not use current financial resources and are not recorded in full as expenditures in the governmental funds, however, these disbursements increase the net OPEB obligation in the statement of activities.
-(30,101) Contributions to certain pension plans use current financial resources and are recorded as expenditures in the governmental funds.
+Capital outlay 759,884 Capital outlay - leased assets 260,490 Depreciation expense (401,505) Amortization expense - leased assets (724) The book value of assets disposed of during the year are not reported as an expenditure in the governmental funds, however it is recognized as component of gain or loss on the disposition of capital assets in the statement of activities.
+(883,554) Certain deferred revenues that do not provide current financial resources are not reported as revenues in the governmental funds, but are included in the statement of activities.
+25,868 Contributions to certain retiree benefits do not use current financial resources and are not recorded in full as expenditures in the governmental funds, however, these disbursements increase the net OPEB obligation in the statement of activities.
+31,824 Contributions to certain pension plans use current financial resources and are recorded as expenditures in the governmental funds.
 However, a portion of these disbursements decrease the net pension liability in the statement of activities.
-(115,238) Repayment of principal on other long-term debt is recorded as an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-351,768 Change in net position of governmental activities \$ 2,914,168
+23,193 Repayment of principal on other long-term debt is recorded as an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+366,915